Top 15 Historical Places to Visit in Italy

 Rome (Roma)

-Both for its history as the capital of Europe and for its present day role as one of the most vibrant cities, Rome heads the list for most tourists traveling to Italy.Relics of its ancient glories – Colosseum, the Forum, Pantheon, Appian Way, and the Palatine Hill – vie with the vast riches of the Vatican as the top attractions.
+Rome heads the list for most tourists traveling to Italy due to its history as the capital of Europe.
+It also attracts visitors for its present-day role as one of the most vibrant cities.
+Relics of its ancient glories such as the Colosseum, the Forum, Pantheon, Appian Way, and the Palatine Hill captivate visitors.
+These relics vie with the vast riches of the Vatican for the top attractions.

 Venice (Venezia)